 We can only see the prison system as a failure if we (mistakenly) assume that its purpose is to reduce crime, rehabilitate offenders, protect the public, etc. Foucault is arguing that the prison system differentiates illegalities.
 In other words, the system establishes a sense of order–not a in the sense of “law and order” but in the sense of categorization.
 It takes the nameless mass of offenses and divides it up into something that makes more sense.
 It’s like the way 18th-century-naturalists classified plants and animals; this allowed the naturalists to study the various plants and animals.
 Likewise, differentiating crimes allow criminologists to study crime and criminals–or the create knowledge.

 In systems-theoretical terms, the penal system (which encompasses prisons, probation, etc), builds up its own complexity as it filters the unmanageable noise of its environment.
 It places crimes and criminals on a grid.
 It takes the meaningless mass of offenses and organizes it or rationalizes it.

 This is similar to how modern warfare took the pre-modern mass of sword-, pike-, or club-wielding warriors, which functioned as great objects designed to mow down or crush the opposing army, and (thanks to the rifle) differentiated it into ranks and files.
-The mass of warriors–with the king fighting alongside everyone else–became became individual soldiers.
+The mass of warriors–with the king fighting alongside everyone else–became individual soldiers.
 A hierarchy was established, and the generals and their assistants stood away from the field of battle and directed the movements of the men in the field.
 This is a kind of rationalization as Luhmann uses the term.

 So in the context of the penal system, offenses are placed on a grid; they are hierarchized and placed on continua–e.g., manslaughter, second-degree murder, first-degree murder, capital murder.